netboxlabs/netbox-proxmox-automation/README.md

 ## Initial Configuration: AWX (Tower, AAP)

+*You only need to do this configuration step if you intend to use AWX (Tower, AAP) to handle your Proxmox automation.*

 Put steps here

 ## Initial Configuration: Flask Application (Python)

 *You only need to do this configuration step if you intend to use the example Flask application to handle your Proxmox automation.*

 Open a shell on your local system.  *Do not* run these commands as the 'root' user.
-The following commands should run on MacOS, Linux, and UNIX-like systems; you will need to run these commands during initial installation or upgrades of `netbox-proxmox-ansible`.
+The following commands should run on MacOS, Linux, and UNIX-like systems; you will need to run these commands during initial installation or upgrades of `netbox-proxmox-automation`.

 ```
-shell$ cd /path/to/netbox-proxmox-ansible
+shell$ cd /path/to/netbox-proxmox-automation

 shell$ deactivate # this will fail if there is no configured venv